-Benefit conversion risk - This refers to the risk that a member is invested in a strategy that does not reflect the way in which they intend to take their benefits at retirement.
+• Benefit conversion risk - This refers to the risk that a member is invested in a strategy that does not reflect the way in which they intend to take their benefits at retirement.

 The Trustees make available three lifestyle strategies for members.
 These lifestyle strategies automatically switch members' assets into investments whose value is expected to be less volatile relative to how the member wishes to access their pension savings as they approach retirement age.
+As part of the triennial default strategy review, the Trustees consider if the default objective remains appropriate.